 - 5.4 Policy ST1 of the core strategy sets out the fundamental principles that will achieve sustainable development.
-Amongst other things it seeks to ensure that development created a residential offer which meets the needs and aspirations of the Boroughs housing markers and aims to focus housing on previously developed land rather than greenfield sites. - 5.5 Policy ST2 sets a spatial development strategy whereby development should be guided to the Principal settlement and other service centres to help sustain services and facilities. - 5.6 The above are the strategic policies with particular relevance to residential housing sites. - 5.7 Policy SS1 seeks to improve the housing offer of the borough by, amongst other things, by allowing housing sites to meet local needs in locations attractive to house builders and enhancing the general surrounding residential environment of the borough. - 5.8 With regards to the above, it is noted that the site is within the vicinity of a number of residential properties in the village of Distington, and is closer to the village that the settlement of Gilgarran, where the Council have recent allowed a number of residential approvals.
+Amongst other things it seeks to ensure that development created a residential offer which meets the needs and aspirations of the Boroughs housing markers and aims to focus housing on previously developed land rather than greenfield sites. - 5.5 Policy ST2 sets a spatial development strategy whereby development should be guided to the Principal settlement and other service centres to help sustain services and facilities. - 5.6 The above are the strategic policies with particular relevance to residential housing sites. - 5.7 Policy SS1 seeks to improve the housing offer of the borough by, amongst other things, by allowing housing sites to meet local needs in locations attractive to house builders and enhancing the general surrounding residential environment of the borough. - 5.8 With regards to the above, it is noted that the site is within the vicinity of residential properties in Cleator Moor, and is within easy walking distance of the amenities in the settlement.